Home · water-heater

 Standard Atmospheric Ventilation

-When installing an atmospheric vent for your water heater, it is important to make sure your home has a working vent system.
+Category I (atmospheric) water heaters use B-vent or single-wall metal pipe and rely on natural draft; they cannot be vented horizontally 3.
+When installing an atmospheric vent for your water heater, make sure your home has a working vent system.
 If your home has a poor venting system, excess heat and fumes could be released into the atmosphere.
 We recommend that you hire a professional plumber to install.

 Power Vent